Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-08-form-data-retrieval.md

 All I did was add a **div** tag and then accessed its Id in JavaScript and put the name and phone number in that tag.

-<a href="https://umontana.zoom.us/recording/share/Xc--4OkFbX5SudNXip4n9s4s_w58inGUq9PW6k2AOHqwIumekTziMw" target="_new" style="font-family:Ariel; font-size:32px;">Click here for this section's Video</a>

 Where do we go from here?
-Let's create a small addition game so that we can learn about **if** statements in JavaScript.
+Let's create a small addition game to learn about **if** statements in JavaScript.